Collective

 Kendra enjoys working with individuals who are new to yoga or who may have a specific yoga goal in mind that they can work toward together.
 She does her best to provide information and movement that is best suited to her students needs incorporating Thai body techniques into her yoga practice and teaching.

-Jody Hassel, M.F.A., E-RYT, TCTSY-F
+Tiumaluali'i Jody Hassel, M.F.A., E-RYT, TCTSY-F

-Jody Hassel is a third generation Alaskan raised in the unceded territory of the Lower Tanana Dené Athabaskan people also known as Fairbanks.
+Tiumaluali'i Jody Hassel is a third generation Alaskan raised in the unceded territory of the Lower Tanana Dené also known as Fairbanks.
 She holds a B.A. in Theatre Arts and an M.F.A. in Creative Writing which she has put to use as an artist and teacher in Alaska since 1995.
 Miss Hassel taught English and Drama for the Fairbanks North Star Borough School District for ten years at Ryan Middle School and Effie Kokrine Charter School.
-Jody has taught for the Fiarbanks Drama Association, University of Alaska Fairbanks' Upward Bound and RAHI, and has directed shows for Fairbanks Shakespeare Theatre among other community productions.
+Jody has taught for the Fiarbanks Drama Association, University of Alaska Fairbanks' Upward Bound, and RAHI, and has directed shows for Fairbanks Shakespeare Theatre among other community productions.

-Misty Nickoli is a social advocate whose primary focus is on Indigenous peoples of Alaska.
+Too Ooozhrii Nickoli is a social advocate whose primary focus is on Indigenous peoples of Alaska.
 She uses her gifts as an organizer, strategist, artist, poet, actor, writer and motivational speaker to bring awareness to inequities that marginalized people are subject to as well as to inspire and activate allies in positive social change.

-Misty received a B.A. in psychology from University of Alaska Fairbanks in 2015.
+Too received a B.A. in psychology from University of Alaska Fairbanks in 2015.
 She became a Licensed Practical Nurse in 2011.
 She uses her educational background to address social inequities from a multidimensional perspective.
 She was a founding core group member and strategist of the Free the Fairbanks Four social movement.
 She is a founding member of Breadcrumbs Theater, which seeks to give voice to marginalized populations especially to youth.

-Misty has been speaking publicly for 23 years addressing topics such as the cycle of substance abuse in family systems, socio-economic inequities of the prison industrial complex, Alaska Native empowerment, strengthening cross cultural collaboration and communication, suicide awareness and childhood abuse.
+Too has been speaking publicly for 23 years addressing topics such as the cycle of substance abuse in family systems, socio-economic inequities of the prison industrial complex, Alaska Native empowerment, strengthening cross cultural collaboration and communication, suicide awareness and childhood abuse.

-In February of 2016 Misty spoke on how the wrongful imprisonment of the Fairbanks Four affected her experience as a mother to Indigenous sons for TEDx.
+In February of 2016 Too spoke on how the wrongful imprisonment of the Fairbanks Four affected her experience as a mother to Indigenous sons for TEDx.
 In April of 2016 she acted in a leading role in The Winter Bear, a play addressing suicide awareness and the need for developing safety networks within Indigenous Alaskan communities.

-Misty is currently working on designing a cross cultural communication class for Explore Fairbanks.
+Too is currently working on designing a cross cultural communication class for Explore Fairbanks.
 In her spare time she is engaged in the ongoing project of writing an autobiography to bring awareness to the challenges adults face when processing severe childhood trauma.

 Solveig Pedersen, M.A., CPC